-- The Co-operative Learning method of teaching should be introduced in the schools for the development of mathematical attitude and interest in pupils. - Faculty improvement programmes viz., orientation courses refresher courses, seminar and workshop should be organized for teachers to familiarize them with various instructional strategy such as Cooperative Learning. - Model lesson transcripts based on the Co-operative Learning of teaching on selected units may be developed by an expert's team and made available to the teachers.
+- The Co-operative Learning method of teaching should be introduced in the schools for the development of mathematical attitude and interest in pupils. - Faculty improvement programmes viz., orientation courses refresher courses, seminar and workshop should be organized for teachers to familiarize them with various instructional strategy such as Co-operative Learning. - Model lesson transcripts based on the Co-operative Learning of teaching on selected units may be developed by an expert's team and made available to the teachers. - The present study proves the effectiveness of direct experience for teaching algebra to the students of standard VIII.
+Considering the meritorious aspects of such teaching method, the teacher handling difficult subjects may use this method of teaching for the better understanding of the subject matter among the students.